Table of Contents

 Fact – 15

 Compared to all other cells in the animal’s body, the nerve cells never divide or multiply and they remain the same in their numbers, which are once formed during birth.
-If these cells are damaged, they innervate to the surrounding area by the process called nerve plasticity.

-This article concludes an introduction to the animal cell and its amazing facts.
+This article concludes the introduction to the animal cell and its amazing facts.
 To know more about the cell, animal cell, their types, features, functions, how they are different from the plant cell, and other related topics and important questions, keep visiting our website at BYJU’S Biology.